bryntum/siesta/README.md

 Siesta supports modern, ever-green browsers only - Chrome, Firefox, Safari and Chromium Edge.
 IE and legacy Edge are not supported.

-Siesta supports all LTS releases of Node.js, starting from Node 12.
+Siesta supports all maintained LTS releases of Node.js.

 Siesta supports the latest release of Deno.